benscarlson/howto/illustrator.md

 The rectangular grid tool is with the line segment tool After selecting, click once on canvas, and properties panel will pop up.
 Use this to set the number of cells

+### Colors

+Change hex color: Double click on the background or stroke box.
+Put the hex code into the textbox.